DomenicBianchi01/GryphEats/README.md

 ### Placing An Order

-After a student places an order, it appears immediatly on to the restaurant/staff (on the iPad app).
+After a student places an order, it appears immediately on to the restaurant/staff (on the iPad app).
 This is accomplished by using a GraphQL subscription.

 ![alt-text](https://github.com/DomenicBianchi01/GryphEats/blob/master/Videos/PlaceOrder.gif)